paruff/garden/content/+/03 Resources/Book list.md

  - The Great Books of Western World

+Top five/six
+ - Ilad Odessey by homer
+ - enead by Virgil
+ - Divine Comedy by Dante
+ - Bible
+ - Plays of Shakespeare

 Annual :
 Meditations , by Marcus aurelius
 Thinking fast and slow, by Daniel Kanaman